 Broad Band Light (BBL) Photofacial Treatment

-At Urban Body Laser we have successfully treated acne suffers with the use of Broad-Based Light (BBL™) therapy.
+At Urban Body Laser we have successfully treated acne sufferes with the use of Broad-Based Light (BBL™) therapy.
 This can be an amazing alternative for those who prefer not to consume oral medications (like Accutane.)
 The shorter wavelengths of BBL™, in the blue-light range, assault p-acne microscopic organisms at first glance and in the sebaceous glands.
 Combined with a personalized home skin care program many patients have found long term relief using broad band light therapy.

 What causes scars?

 Acne scars occur with the inflamed blemishes becomes engorged with excess oil, dead skin cells, and bacteria.
 The swelling from the pore creates a break in the follicle wall.
 The infected tissue spills out and can destroy healthy skin tissue.
-In an attempt to heal itself the skin forms new collagen fibers.
+In an attempt to healt itself the skin forms new collagen fibers.
 (Collagen being the protein that gives the skin its strength and flexibility.)
 Sadly, the repaired skin may not look as smooth and flawless as before the acne occurred.

 What happens during a BBL Treatment?